-López plans to get yet another degree—his MBA—from Northcentral University in 2022.
+López received yet another degree—his MBA—from Northcentral University in December 2022.
 His approach to lifelong learning typifies this man’s mindset as an engaging scholar, successful businessman, and someone who made the most of his athletic ability.

 Grateful acknowledgment to Art López for phone interviews plus e-mail responses in March-April 2021, and to George Altman for his memories.
 Ike Futch furnished López’s contact information.
 Jack Reed shared insights on the 1964 Richmond Vees.
 Jorge Colón Delgado provided Art’s PRWL stats.